 This situation occurs in relation with local weather patterns.
 That’s due to the rain shadow effect of the nearby Yukon mountains.
 Furthermore, the area is also prone to strong winds which continually supply the region with new sand from the shores of Lake Bennet.

 Carcross Desert Location, Ecology, and Recreation

 Despite the name, the amazing Carcross Desert does not technically measure as dry enough to be classified as a desert.
-However, it nonetheless remains significantly drier than the surrounding area.
+It nonetheless remains significantly drier than the surrounding area, though.
 In point of fact, this extends to the entire country.

 That holds true due to the fact that the site receives less than 2 in (50 mm) of rain per year.
 The rest of the country in which it formed, Canada, has a much damper climate.
 Despite these highly arid conditions, however, a few hardy plants have adapted to the climate.

 Most notable among these is the rare Baikal Sedge.
 The plant’s only known to exist in four other locations in North America.
 Another species of flora that flourishes here, despite being extremely rare in surrounding regions, is the lovely but delicate Yukon Lupine.